 I decided I was going to sign up and attempt this activity, so I drove to the Chefette headquarters signed up and collected my T-Shirt.
-All week I debated whether I was really ready to do this venture and I knew I couldn’t run 6k but had planned to walk it.
+All week I debated whether I was ready to do this venture and I knew I couldn’t run 6k but had planned to walk it.
 Just didn’t want to fail.

-Finally Sunday arrived and I got dressed in my walking gear and set off to the start of the race at Chefette Rockley.
-As I got closer to the event the streets were teaming with other participates.
+Finally, Sunday arrived, and I got dressed in my walking gear and set off to the start of the race at Chefette Rockley.
+As I got closer to the event, the streets were teaming with other participates.

 And a success it was.
 For as far as I could see in front and behind me were people all walking for this cause.
-They were teenagers roller blading, kids riding bicycles, boys wave boarding and walkers.
+They were teenagers rollerblading, kids riding bicycles, boys wave boarding and walkers.
 It was such a festive occasion that I made the distance with ease.
 I think we all helped each other to make it to the end.

 I applaud Chefette for taking up this mantle and spearheading this activity.
 I am fully aware that many other companies help fund this walk as every T-Shirt had on the sponsors name printed on the back, committed enterprises who had helped make this day possible.
-I thank each and every one of them for their commitment.
+I thank every one of them for their commitment.

-As I rounded the corner to the Harbour Road I was once again blown away by the amount of people waiting on the street and sidewalks to welcome all the participates over the balloon lined finish line.
+As I rounded the corner to the Harbour Road I was once again blown away by the number of people waiting on the street and sidewalks to welcome all the participates over the balloon lined finish line.

-This Fun Run is a yearly event and I enjoyed it so much that I will be adding it to my calendar for 2015.
+This Fun Run is a yearly event, and I enjoyed it so much that I will be adding it to my calendar for 2015.
 Will you be attending next year in Barbados?
 See you there!!